Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 Firstly—try a PC reboot, it's possible that one of the files we use is locked by a crashed session of Wildlander.

-Un-install the launcher from Add-remove programs, then download and manually install the most recent from [here](https://github.com/Wildlander-mod/Launcher/releases/)
+Un-install the launcher from Add-remove programs, then download and manually install the most recent from <a href="https://github.com/Wildlander-mod/Launcher/releases/" target="_blank" rel="noopener noreferrer">here <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a>

-If you are using Norton, please see the [Wildlander and Antivirus section.](http://wiki.wildlandermod.com/01Support/Faq/#wildlander-and-antiviruses)
+If you are using Norton, please see the [Wildlander and Antivirus section.](..\..\01Support/Faq/#wildlander-and-antiviruses)